dezeroku/homelab/README.md

 1. Enter the `ansible` directory
 2. Get dependencies via `ansible-galaxy install -r requirements.yml`
-3. Run the `ansible-playbook initial-setup.yml -i inventory.yml -l printserver --extra-vars user_password=<password you want to set>` command to provision the default `server` user.
+3. Run the `ansible-playbook site.yml -i inventory.yml -l printserver`
-   You can also use the `--extra-vars ssh_pub_key_file=<path_to_a_pub_key_file>` if the default value doesn't suit you.
+   You can also use the `--extra-vars ssh_pub_key_file=<path_to_a_pub_key_file>` and `--extra-vars user_password=<password you want to set>` if the default values don't suit you.
-   This will also remove the `ansible_bootstrap` user by default
+   This will also remove the `ansible_bootstrap` user by default.
-4. Run the `ansible-playbook site.yml -i inventory.yml -l printserver --ask-become-pass` and enter the password that you chose to provision the printserver
+   The user_password is obtained from Bitwarden by default

 Note: later on you can use the above command again, but this time also make it run system updates:

 ```
-ansible-playbook site.yml -i inventory.yml -l printserver --ask-become-pass --extra-vars upgrade_packages=true
+ansible-playbook site.yml -i inventory.yml -l printserver -extra-vars upgrade_packages=true
 ```

 This will ensure that your setup didn't drift away and also reboot when required after applying the upgrades.